 Palm oil is a natural product used mainly in food processing and it can legally be released into the sea by ships.
 However, it can be contaminated with fuel waste and other toxins and in solid form can be extremely harmful to dogs.
 It then gets washed across the oceans often exacerbated in storms all the while being contaminated by ocean waste.

-Palm oil is unfortunately very toxic to dogs.
-If your dog does eat some we would recommend you contact us immediately so we can start appropriate treatment as soon as possible.
+Palm oil can unfortunately be toxic to dogs.
+If your dog does eat some we would recommend you contact us immediately so we can advise on appropriate treatment as soon as possible.

 We would strongly advise that you avoid walking your dog on any beach where it is has been reported to have washed up.
-If you are worried that your dog may have ingested palm oil please contact us immediately.
+If you are worried that your dog may have ingested palm oil please contact us and we would be happy to advise.

 There have already been reports of the waxy white lumps turning up in the last few days on storm-lashed beaches in Devon.
 If you see palm oil on any of our local beaches please let us know so we can warn others.